 In 2013, the race became a battle for survival after the riders were enveloped in a snowstorm for the opening 100km.
-Riders were covered in snow and ice, and frozen to the bone in scenes that recalled the 1988 Giro d'Italia and the legendary stage over the Passo del Gavia.
+Riders became covered in snow and ice, and frozen to the bone in scenes that recalled the 1988 Giro d'Italia won by Andy Hampsten and the legendary stage over the Passo del Gavia.
 For a moment, winter snow almost stopped Milan-San Remo.

 "I was on form and my legs felt good, but the 100km in the snow were tough and affected the whole race."

 Sagan finished second to Germany's Gerald Ciolek (MTN-Qhubeka) that day in a hectic small-group sprint.
 He has now ridden Milan-San Remo nine times and finished in the top ten five times, but never won the opening monument Classic of the season.